Erhard Hübener

 Dr. Erhard Hübener (4 August 1881 – 3 June 1958) was a German politician and member of the German Democratic Party (DDP) until 1933.
-After World War II he engaged in rebuilding structures of self-rule in the Soviet occupation zone and was co-founder and member of the Liberal Democratic Party of Germany (LDPD).
+After World War II he engaged in rebuilding structures of self-rule in the Soviet occupation zone and was a co-founder and member of the Liberal Democratic Party of Germany (LDPD).

 Early years

 Hübener was born in Tacken (now part of Groß Pankow (Prignitz)), Province of Brandenburg.
 His father was a Protestant pastor.
-After attending the school at Pforta, Hübener studied history and political science at Christian Albert's University, Kiel and Frederick William's University, Berlin.
+After attending the school at Pforta, Hübener studied history and political science at Christian Albert's University, Kiel, and Frederick William's University, Berlin.
 He graduated with a doctorate.
 Hübener and Otti Bornemann married in 1909.
 He served as an officer in World War I.

 First term of political career

-After the war he joined the liberal DDP.
-In 1919 Otto Fischbeck (DDP), Prussian minister of trade, gained him as a collaborator in the Prussian ministry of trade.
-In 1922 Hübener was elected vice land-captain of the Prussian Province of Saxony with Rudolf Oeser (*1858–1926*) serving as Saxon land-captain.
+After the war, he joined the liberal DDP.
+In 1919 Otto Fischbeck (DDP), Prussian minister of trade gained him as a collaborator in the Prussian ministry of trade.
+In 1922 Hübener was elected vice land captain of the Prussian Province of Saxony with Rudolf Oeser (*1858–1926*) serving as Saxon land captain.

-In 1924 the Saxon Provinziallandtag (provincial parliament) elected him Landeshauptmann (land-captain), the elected highest ranking representative of provincial self-rule.
-He distinguished himself as an expert in economics and administration, searching consensus among the representatives of the different parties.
+In 1924 the Saxon Provinziallandtag (provincial parliament) elected him Landeshauptmann (land-captain), the elected highest-ranking representative of provincial self-rule.
+He distinguished himself as an expert in economics and administration, searching for consensus among the representatives of the different parties.

-Already in the 1920s he developed ideas for a reorganisation of the heterogenous German states.
+Already in the 1920s, he developed ideas for a reorganisation of the heterogenous German states.
 So he proposed the creation of an independent state called Saxony-Anhalt, combining Prussian Saxony and the independent Free State of Anhalt.
-In 1930 the members of the provincial parliament reelected him land-captain for another six years with the votes of the SPD, DDP and DNVP.
+In 1930 the members of the provincial parliament reelected him, land captain, for another six years with the votes of the SPD, DDP, and DNVP.

 The Nazi regime compulsorily pensioned him after their takeover in 1933.
 Hübener then dedicated his time and effort to scientific and artistic questions, publishing smaller works in these fields under the pseudonym J.S.
 Erhard.